evmos/evmos/x/epochs/spec/README.md

 ## Abstract

-This document specifies the internal `x/epochs` module of the Evmos Hub.
+This document specifies the internal `x/epochs` module of the Evoblock Hub.

 Often, when working with the [Cosmos SDK](https://github.com/cosmos/cosmos-sdk), we would like to run certain pieces of code every so often.